taext/parsers/youtube_parser/README.md

     import yn

-We use a trailing result count count in-line:
+We can use the in-line trailing result count (2-99):

     yn.main("powershell tutorial 2")